VRJams/retrovr/README.md

 You will need to download the code from the repository, at least the `src` folder.

-Then you'll need to place the cores and game files inside of it.
+Then you'll need to place the cores and game files inside it.
 Specifically, the cores in `src/cores` and the games in `src/games`.

 Then, run `retrovr --console ./src` on Linux or `lovr.exe --console ./src` on Windows